tatsuyafujisaki/kotlin-playground/README.md

 ```

 # String
-## How to convert String? to String
+## How to convert a String? to a String
 ```kotlin
 val x: String? = null
 val y: String = x.orEmpty()